Accessing Files on Web Servers

 Please note, that for the sake of simplicity any file or folder under the project root is referred to as local and any file or folder on the server is referred to as remote, even if the server is installed on your machine.
 For details, see Working with Web Servers: Copying Files.

-PhpStorm does not support direct editing of files on servers.
-Depending on your workflow, either download the sources from the server and arrange them in a PhpStorm project or upload the local sources to the server.
+Although PhpStorm supports direct editing of individual non-project files on servers, to get full coding assistance either download the sources from the server and arrange them in a PhpStorm project or upload the local sources to the server.
 In either case, to keep your local and remote sources synchronized, configure automatic upload using the Upload changed files automatically to the default server drop-down list in the Options dialog box.

 Access to servers is controlled through server configurations of the type FTP, FTPS, SFTP, or Local or Mounted Folder.